 2009 SXSW Interactive Festival

 Against the backdrop of an extremely shaky US and world economy, the SXSW Accelerator pitch competition launches to serve the growing startup ecosystem.
 Klout.com makes it to the finalist round in the “Innovative Web Technologies” category.
 FourSquare and Gowalla both launch on the same day at SXSW.
-Big Data makes its first big appearance at SXSW, witness the Nate Silver keynote interview.
+Big Data makes its first big appearance at SXSW, witness the Nate Silver Keynote interview.
 Bre Pettis demonstrates a beta version of his MakerBot 3D printer to attendees at various Sixth Street bars.
 The first ride-sharing service Uber launches.

 Keynotes for 2009: Tony Hsieh (Zappos), Opening Remarks; Nate Silver (FiveThirtyEight.com) as interviewed by Stephen Baker (BusinessWeek); James Powderly (G.R.L.) as interviewed by Virginia Hefernan (New York Times Magazine); Chris Anderson (Wired, author, 3D Robotics) as interviewed by Guy Kawasaki (VC); Bruce Sterling (author), Closing Remarks